Tennis-Collins returns to knock Osaka out of U.S. Open | Sports-Games

 - United States

+The 24-year-old said she was happy to have played through the match without her back flaring up and only began serving on Sunday.
+"Honestly, I just wanted to play without my back being in pain because it's kind of been bad for the entire hard court season since Toronto," Osaka told reporters.
+"I didn't serve until two days ago so I was really happy with how it went.

+"Overall I wouldn't say that I played well ...
+I felt like I was on my back foot a lot," she added.
+"Everyone deals with injuries.
+For me, it's been more prominent this year, but it's something that I can learn (from).
+"I learned a lot more about my body, I learned what's weak, what I can do to prevent it.
+I would say the sport is definitely very physical, but it's kind of my job to stay on top of it."

-Despite the layoffs Collins and Osaka delivered high-energy tennis which was welcomed by fans who stuck around for a match that got underway late Tuesday evening and finished early Wednesday morning.
-Osaka had dominated their three previous head-to-head meetings with Collins unable to take even a single set from the Japanese former-world number one and in two of those contests she was chased off the court in less than an hour.
+Despite the layoffs, Collins and Osaka delivered high-energy tennis that was welcomed by fans who stuck around for a match that got underway late on Tuesday evening and finished early on Wednesday morning.
+Osaka had dominated their three previous head-to-head meetings with Collins unable to take even a single set from the Japanese former world number one, and in two of those contests, she was chased off the court in less than an hour.

 But the 19th seeded American came out determined, taking a tense opening set in a tie-break 7-5.
 In the second set, Osaka would grab the early break and a 2-1 lead but Collins would immediately break back and then again at 5-3 and hold serve to clinch victory.

-The 28-year old American will next face Spanish qualifier Cristina Bucsa who was 6-4 6-4 winner over Slovenian Kaja Juvan.
+The 28-year-old American will next face Spanish qualifier Cristina Bucsa who was a 6-4 6-4 winner over Slovenian Kaja Juvan.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)